Johor Bahru Johor, Malaysia Travel Guide

 A former battery factory, repurposed into a creative retail and dining space.
 It showcases local brands, trendy cafes, and entertainment outlets.

-Beyond the famous ones, discovering local-specific hawker stalls has a true taste of Johor Bahru city.
+Beyond the famous ones, discovering local-specific hawker stalls has a real flavor of Johor Bahru city city.

-They afford a more local and immersive dining an experience separate from visitor crowds.
+They afford a more local and immersive dining a time away from tourist crowds.

 A cluster of historic Chinese shrines and clan associations near Jalan Trus.